Pathak94/electronut.github.io/tinyDriver/index.md

 Engineering background (like myself), Arduino often gives a false sense of accomplishment.
-Blinking a few LEDs or interfacing with an ultrasonic sensor with code downloaded from the internet may make us feel like an elite hacker, but the truth is that we have barely even *seen* the tip of the iceberg.
+Blinking a few LEDs or interfacing with an ultrasonic sensor with code downloaded from the internet may make us feel like elite hackers, but the truth is that we have barely even *seen* the tip of the iceberg.
 It's perfectly fine to *start* your journey with an Arduino, but it's good to be aware that there is a whole world of exciting electronics